Score More. Spend Less. Bundle 3+ College Prep products for 20% off.

 How Many AP Courses Are There?

-For the 2024-25 school year, there are 40 AP courses within seven primary disciplines.
-The number of AP courses and classes offered varies between schools, so please be sure to check with your school AP Coordinator or high school counselor to see which AP courses are available at your high school.
-The following are the seven disciplines with available AP courses:
+For the 2025-26 school year, there are 40 AP courses1 across 7 primary disciplines.
+The availability of courses varies by school, so check with your AP coordinator or counselor to see which ones are offered at your high school.
+Here are the 7 disciplines with available AP courses:

-This is a two-year program based on two AP courses:
+1. AP Capstone Diploma Program: This is a 2-year program based on 2 AP courses:

 • AP Seminar